-Mr. Riganelli, Ms. Nguyen and Mr. Schroers are the only Named Executive Officers with written employment contracts.
-Mr. Riganelli's employment contract provides for a base salary of \$300,000 (to rise to \$350,000 commencing fiscal 2015) plus a bonus up to a maximum of 100% of the base salary calculated based primarily on the Company's consolidated pretax profit after a cost of capital charge.
-The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month and accrued bonus for every year of service.
-As of the date of the circular this amount would be approximately \$500,000.
+Mr. Knight, Ms. Nguyen, Mr. Riganelli, Mr. Schroers and Mr. Blackburn are the Named Executive Officers with written employment contracts.
+Mr. Knight's employment contract provides for a base salary of \$240,000 plus a discretionary bonus of up to a maximum of 35% of the base salary.
+The employment contract has no fixed term, however, provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of six month base pay if terminated within six years of his start of employment date.
+If terminated after six years of service the contract provides for notice, or payment in lieu of notice, in the event of termination without cause in the amount of one month of base pay for every year of service up to a maximum of fifteen months.
+As of the date of the circular this amount would be approximately \$120,000.
 No change of control provision exists.